microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Copy data connection more option](./Media/source-connection-more.png)

-1. From the Get data navigator, select **Add** from the left side-rail and then choose the **Http** connector.
+1. From the Get data navigator, select **New** from the left side-rail and then choose the **Http** connector.
 The Http connector allows you to connect to web-based data sources, providing flexibility in accessing data from various online resources.

     ![Get data http](./Media/get-data-http.png)